 bridgegame.jpgWe recently we had a visit from Someone’s niece.
-She and I played cribbage.
-I haven’t played cribbage in over 20 years.
+We played cribbage.
+I haven’t played the game in over 20 years.
 My grandmother used to play the game; my parents continue to play it.

 It made me think about playing cards in general.